-SALDEA – Salvadores de Animales, Inc., is an all-volunteer group whose focus is the care and well-being of the animals in our community, Boquete, Panama.
-Our main focus is helping the animals in need; this can simply involve educating the owners in the proper care of their pet, or involving the police in the removal of a pet in a bad situation.
-SALDEA does not have a shelter; we depend on foster homes in which people give rescued animals a place to recover and socialize.
+SALDEA – Salvadores de Animales, Inc., is an all-volunteer group whose focus is the care and well-being of the animals in the western province of Chiriqui, Panama.
+Our main focus is helping animals in need; we support abandoned and homeless animals, those that are injured, neglected, or suffering.
+Our approach to taking in neglected animals ranges from talking to the owner about better pet care, through involving the police in the removal of a pet in a bad situation.
+SALDEA does not operate a shelter; we depend on foster homes in which people give rescued animals a place to recover and socialize.
 SALDEA provides all medical care and food to all of our rescued animals, plus animals in homes of individuals who use their own time and resources to serve the community.
-We do community outreach programs, adoption events, wellness clinics, and fundraisers.
+Another part of our mission is community outreach: educational programs, adoption events, wellness clinics, and fundraisers.
 SALDEA operates a feral cat feeding program in Boquete, through which we trap/neuter/release/feed the feral cat population in our community.
 We hope you would like to contribute in the success of SALDEA, either by volunteering or through your donations.
 Enjoy our website!

 Our mission is to provide for the well-being of all companion animals, homeless, rescued, abused, and injured.
 We provide foster homes and veterinary treatment while seeking lifelong loving homes through adoption.
 We promote the animal/human bond through community outreach and service.
 SALDEA is dedicated to ensuring animal abuse, neglect and suffering are reduced or eradicated by raising public awareness through action, education, and advocacy.

 SALDEA is an all-volunteer, foster-based, 501(c)(3) non-profit corporation located in Boquete, Panama that rescues dogs and cats.